zancheng/beautify-console-log/README.md

 This is a further beautification and encapsulation of the 'console' object, including console. log, console. info, console. warn, and console. error.

-You can add custom console printing prefixes and beautify the content (rule reference https://developer.mozilla.org/en-US/docs/Web/API/Console ）, can close console printing at any time
+You can add custom console printing prefixes and beautify the content (rule reference https://developer.mozilla.org/en-US/docs/Web/API/Console ,  node environment reference https://en.wikipedia.org/wiki/ANSI_escape_code#Colors）, can close console printing at any time, supporting node.js environments